malithmcr/fullstack-developer-challenge/README.md

-# Sendinblue (Junior)Full Stack Developer Challenge
+# Sapera (Mid)Frontend Developer Challenge

 > Hello, thank you for taking on our challenge!
-We hope that you'll enjoy creating an awesome project and join the Sendinblue team.
+We hope that you'll enjoy creating an awesome project and join the Sapera team.

 **Note:** Please don't fork this repository, or create a pull request against it.
 Otherwise other applicants may take inspiration from it.
 Once the coding challenge is completed, you can submit your github repository url via email.